calliope-project/euro-calliope/README.md

 2. You need a Gurobi license installed on your computer, or you need to choose a different solver.

+3. You need an account at the Copernicus Climate Data Service and you need to create a `$HOME/.cdsapirc` file with your credentials, see their [How To](https://cds.climate.copernicus.eu/api-how-to) (you do not need to manually install the client).

-3. Further, you need all data files that cannot be retrieved automatically:
+4. Further, you need all data files that cannot be retrieved automatically:

 * country shapes and their national electricity demand, to be placed in `./data/national-technical-potential.geojson` # FIXME should come from Zenodo
 * shapes of exclusive economic zones (eez), to be placed in `./data/eez-in-europe.geojson` # FIXME should come from Zenodo